afdeaf/TransferLearning/README.md

-# Transfer-Learning_vscode <br>
+# TransferLearning <br>
-Some transfer learning algorithms implemented by PyTorch (No JupyterNotebook).
+Some transfer learning algorithms implemented by PyTorch.